FedericoRuiz97/kaggle_movies/README.md

 - Amount of highs --> This gives a dimention of how reliable is the former feature
 - Years from the first rated movie --> It's another perspective for the experience that the user has.
 Tries to capture something about her age.

+# Features yet to build:
 ## 3) Environment features:
+### These features can be even trickier.
+The idea is to get features from the rest of the users before each rating.
+This information would help when we have only a small amount of data for each user, and therefore is not entirely reliable.
+We can calculate a weighted mean between the user feature and the environment feature, based on the amount of data we have.
+This features would be:
+- The same list of "2) User features" but for the environment, and adding the amount of data in each case.